Bat Removal Town 'n' Country

 Bat Exclusion

 The best way of removing bats from your home is to seal off all possible entrances.
 This process is called exclusion.
 It is done by sealing all holes or openings that are bigger than an inch.
 Attics, chimneys, roofs are the most common entry points to bats.
-You can allow bats to exit your home but not return.
-Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.
+After the exclusion process, you can use a one-way door to allow the bats to leave but not get back in.
+Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.

 Removing Bats in the Attic

-Our team has extensive experience with wild animals and is licensed to handle bat removals in Town ‘n’ Country homes.
+Our team has years of experience dealing with all sorts of wild animals, and we are fully licensed to remove bats in Town ‘n’ Country homes.
 Bats should be handled by professionals who are experienced in dealing with them.
 They are not like other pests that can be killed or swatted away without consequences.
 If you’ve got a bat infestation on your hands, give AAAC Wildlife Removal a call!

 This is how we handle bat exclusions: